Eyas/Resume/resume/cv.md

 Industry Experience
 -------------------

+## Google, Inc
+New York, NY

+### Software Engineer
+July 2017 – Present

 ## Broadway Technology
 New York, NY

 ### Software Developer
-July 2014 – Present
+July 2014 – July 2017
-Building high-performance loosely-coupled distributed systems on a 7-engineer team.
-Developing server-side components connecting sell-side banks to their clients.
+Built high-performance loosely-coupled distributed systems on a 7-engineer team.
+Developed server-side components connecting sell-side banks to their clients.
-* Leading technical direction for a 3 developer initiative to consolidate two major families of components across asset classes.
-Implementing required changes for unified quoting libraries.
+* Lead technical direction for a 3 developer initiative to consolidate two major families of components across asset classes.
+Implemented required changes for unified quoting libraries.
 * Designed and built a randomized test client for venue connectors over the FIX protocol.
 Load tests and performs state explorations of server-side components.
 These explorations can either follow a naive uniform distribution, or modeled by an NFA with user-defined state graphs and probabilities.